vuestorefront/storefront-ui/apps/docs/components/components/quantityselector.md

 ## Accessibility notes

 - Use the `aria-label` attribute on the input element to defines the accessible name of the quantity selector.
-- Use the `aria-valuenow` attribute on the input element to indicate the current numeric value of the quantity selector.
-- Use the `aria-valuemin` attribute on the input element to set the minimum value allowed for the quantity selector.
-- Use the `aria-valuemax` attribute on the input element to set the maximum value allowed for the quantity selector.
 - The input field element have an attribute `id`

 ## Source code